Contribute to the blog

 How do I submit my post?

-Please send your contribution to blog@alt.ac.uk
+Please send a draft contribution to blog@alt.ac.uk.

 Unless otherwise indicated, posts and video interviews with editors are © their author(s) and licensed under a Creative Commons Attribution 4.0 International License.